If you look up the verb “to animate” in the dictionary, you find two definitions in the Oxford dictionary:

 What we’re talking about here is just the 2d animation production process that is largely practiced in big animation studios (Disney, Dreamworks, Ghibli, etc.)

-2d animation for beginners
+2d animation production process (from beginners to advanced)

 In order for you to digest the content more easily, we try to be as specific as we can. we have broken down the production process of 2d animation into 3 parts: